(left) Modern map of Italy: the blue dot indicates Rieti; (right) 1864 map where Rieti is included in Umbria (blue area),

 which was part of the Papal State until 1860, near the border with Abruzzo (yellow area), which was part of the Kingdom of Naples until 1860.

 The map shows some other towns which are covered in this website such as Terni,

-Rieti is located in a very central position, but this geographic advantage did not contribute to its development because it is surrounded
+Rieti is located in a very central position of the Italian peninsula, but this geographic advantage did not contribute to its development because it is surrounded

 by high mountains and it is not crossed by important roads, exception made for Via Salaria which links it to Rome.